thomasp85/scico/README.md

 Installation
 ------------

-`scico` is not available on CRAN yet but can be installed from github
+`scico` can be installed from CRAN with `install.packages('scico')`.
+If you want the development version then install directly from GitHub:

 ``` r
 # install.packages("devtools")